Pedro Meyer Foundation welcomes record number of students for third year of diploma course

 About World Press Photo

 The World Press Photo Foundation is a major force in developing and promoting visual journalism.
-Through one of the most prestigious awards in photojournalism and multimedia storytelling, an exhibition seen by more than three and a half million people worldwide each year, and extensive research and training programs, we strive to inspire, engage, educate, and support both visual journalists and their global audience with fresh insights and new perspectives.
+Through one of the most prestigious awards in photojournalism and multimedia storytelling, an exhibition seen by more than four million people worldwide each year, and extensive research and training programs, we strive to inspire, engage, educate, and support both visual journalists and their global audience with fresh insights and new perspectives.

 Founded in 1955, the World Press Photo Foundation is an independent, non-profit organization based in Amsterdam, the Netherlands.
 The foundation receives support from the Dutch Postcode Lottery and is sponsored worldwide by Canon.
 There are also a range of collaborations with the World Press Photo Associates, the Friends of World Press Photo, and other partners.